-The Working Group on Health and Safety at Work and Labour Law is responsible for the legislation in the field of health and safety at work and labour law contained in Annex XVIII of the EEA Agreement and falls under Subcommittee IV.
+The Working Group on Health and Safety at Work and Labour Law is responsible for legislation contained in Annex XVIII of the EEA Agreement in the fields of health and safety at work and labour law.